kurtbuilds/render/README.md

 # Render

 This is a CLI tool for Render.com actions.
-Right now it only supports triggering deploys (useful for monorepos) and updating a service environment variables.

-Pull Requests and formal adoption by the render.com team are more than welcome and will be responded to fairly quickly.
+Pull requests and adoption or sponsorship by the render.com team are more than welcome.

 # Usage

-These are the available commands
+These commands exist:

     render put-env <service_name> <env_fpath...>
+    render put-env <env_group_name> <env_fpath...>
+    render create-env-group <service_name>
     render deploy <service_name>
     render list
     render suspend <service_name...>

-It authorizes your requests by looking for `RENDER_TOKEN` in your environment.
+It depends on two environment variables, which can also be passed in as flags:

+    RENDER_TOKEN
+    RENDER_OWNER # this is optional.
+Assumes your user account otherwise

-Generate a token on the Render.com web interface, and then add it to your environment.
+For the token, generate a token on the Render.com web interface, and then add it to your environment.

-You can add it to your environment like below.
-I recommend against adding secrets to `~/.bash_profile`, so it's stored in `~/.renderrc`.
+I recommend against adding secrets to `~/.bash_profile`.
+Instead, store it in `~/.renderrc`:

     # ~/.renderrc
     export RENDER_TOKEN=<your token>